JosefHobler/counter-uas-ai-system/explained.md

 ## 1. What this project is

-A **distributed drone-detection and tracking pipeline** ("Counter-UAS" = Counter–Unmanned Aerial System).
-It has three moving parts:
+A **distributed drone-detection pipeline** ("Counter-UAS" = Counter–Unmanned Aerial System) built around a **cue / confirm** design.
+It has these moving
+parts:

-1. A **lightweight edge node** meant to run in the field (sized to target a Raspberry Pi 5) that does fast, low-latency detection on a camera feed.
+1. A **lightweight edge node** meant to run in the field on a drone (sized to target a Raspberry Pi 5) that does fast, low-latency detection on a camera feed and **cues** drone-like candidates.
-2. A **heavier ground-station node** on a PC that runs a bigger, more accurate model on the same kind of footage.
+2. A **ground confirm service** (a Jetson Orin NX–class GPU box) that runs a bigger, more accurate model **only on the cropped candidates** the edge sends, and decides whether each one is really a drone.
-3. A **telemetry server** that both nodes report to.
-It collects everyone's tracks, fuses them into one global picture, and streams that picture to any connected dashboard in real time.
+3. A **telemetry server / broker** that collects the edge's telemetry and the ground's confirmations and streams them to any connected dashboard in real time.

+The core idea: the cheap edge stage is tuned for **high recall** (better to over-flag than miss); the heavy ground stage is the **judge** that rejects false positives — and only small crops, not full video, cross the link.

+There is also a **secondary** capability: a standalone heavy tracker (`dronebig.py`) can post its own tracks, and the broker can merge tracks from multiple senders into a unified list.
+That path is separate from cue/confirm and is angular-only, best-effort (see §6 and §10).

 The dashboard UI itself lives in a **separate repository** — this repo is the detection + telemetry backend, plus the models.

-It is a **portfolio / work-in-progress project**, not a deployed product.
+It is a **work-in-progress project**, bench-verified but not yet deployed to the target hardware.
 Section 10 is explicit about what genuinely works versus what is stubbed.

 ---

 ## 2. The big picture (architecture & data flow)

-There are two **senders** (detectors) and one **server**.
-Both senders POST to the same server; the server never POSTs to anyone — it broadcasts over a WebSocket.
+The primary flow is **cue → confirm**: the edge crops a drone-like candidate and sends it to the confirm service, which runs the heavy model and posts a verdict to the broker, which fans everything out to dashboards over a WebSocket.

 ```
-        SENDERS (run the AI)                          SERVER                 CONSUMER
+   EDGE (Pi 5, on the drone)                  GROUND (Jetson Orin NX class)
 ┌──────────────────────────────┐
-│  EDGE NODE (target: Pi 5)    │
-│  edge-rpi5/drone_detector.py │ ─┐
+│ edge-rpi5/drone_detector.py  │  candidate   ┌──────────────────────────────┐
-│   • compact ONNX YOLO        │  │
+│  • compact ONNX YOLO         │    crop      │ ground-station/               │
-│   • motion-guided SAHI crops │  │
+│  • frame-skip + SAHI crops   │ ───────────► │   confirm_service.py          │
-│   • Kalman + centroid tracker│  │  HTTP POST
+│  • Kalman + centroid tracker │/api/candidate│   • heavy PyTorch YOLO        │
-│   • bbox-growth threat score │  │  /api/telemetry
+│  • cues drone-like regions   │              │   • verdict: drone or not     │
+└───────────────┬──────────────┘              └───────────────┬──────────────┘
+                │ telemetry tracks                             │ confirmation
-│   • HUD overlay              │  │
+                │ /api/telemetry                               │ /api/confirmation
-└──────────────────────────────┘  │     ┌────────────────────────────────────┐
+                ▼                                              ▼
+        ┌─────────────────────────────────────────────────────────────┐
-                                   ├───► │  ground-station/server.py          │
+        │ ground-station/server.py  — FastAPI broker                   │
-┌──────────────────────────────┐  │     │   • validates every payload        │
+        │  • validates ingest  • holds state  • REST + WebSocket        │
-│  GROUND TRACKER (PC)         │  │     │   • stores latest state per sender │      ┌──────────────┐
+        └────────────────────────────────┬─────────────────────────────┘
+                                          │ WebSocket /ws/radar
+                                          ▼
+                                 ┌─────────────────────┐
-│  ground-station/dronebig.py  │ ─┘     │   • MERGES all senders → global    │ ───► │ Dashboard UI │
+                                 │  Dashboard UI       │
-│   • heavy PyTorch YOLO + SAHI│        │   • REST + WebSocket fan-out       │  WS  │ (separate    │
-│   • ByteTrack for stable IDs │        └────────────────────────────────────┘ /ws/ │  repo)       │
+                                 │  (separate repo)    │
-└──────────────────────────────┘                                               radar └──────────────┘
+                                 └─────────────────────┘
 ```

-`dronebig.py` lives in the `ground-station/` folder only because it's meant to run on the same PC as the server — but it is a **client of the server**, exactly like the edge node.
-It runs the AI and POSTs its tracks to `server.py`.
-There is no `dronebig.py → dronebig.py` link.

-**The flow, in one paragraph:** Each detection node (the edge detector and the ground tracker) processes video frames, produces a list of tracks (one per object it currently sees), and POSTs them to the server's `/api/telemetry` endpoint.
-The server validates each payload against a shared schema, remembers the latest tracks from each sender, re-runs a **merge** step that fuses tracks from different senders that point at the same physical target, and then broadcasts both the raw per-sender update and the merged "unified" list to every connected dashboard over a WebSocket.
+**The cue/confirm flow, in one paragraph:** The edge detector processes frames, tracks targets, and (when `--confirm-url` is set) crops each drone-like candidate and POSTs the crop to the confirm service at `/api/candidate`.
+The confirm service decodes the crop, runs the heavy model on it, maps any detected box back to full-frame coordinates, and returns a `Confirmation` (drone or not) — which it also forwards to the broker at `/api/confirmation`.
+The edge separately POSTs its own tracks as telemetry.
+The broker validates every payload, stores the latest state, and broadcasts telemetry updates and confirmations to all connected dashboards over the WebSocket.
 A dashboard that connects mid-stream first gets a full snapshot, then live updates.

-Note the key asymmetry: **`dronebig.py` is a sender, not the server.**
-`server.py` is the only server.
-Both `drone_detector.py` and `dronebig.py` are clients that push data to it.
+**Who is a server vs. a client:** `server.py` is the broker (receives, never initiates). `confirm_service.py` is *both* — an HTTP server to the edge (receives crops) and a client to the broker (forwards verdicts). `drone_detector.py` is a pure client. `dronebig.py` (the standalone tracker, secondary path) is also a pure client that posts telemetry to the broker.

 ---